 When preparing your bushfire survival plan, you also need to plan and prepare for the safety of your pets.

 What will you do with your pets on days of high fire danger?

-- If you are leaving with your pets, remember to prepare your pets as well; have bedding, food and water ready to go and make sure you can transport them when leaving early – always put your own safety before the safety of your pets.
+- If you are leaving early with your pets, remember to prepare your pets as well; have bedding, food and water ready to go and make sure you can transport them – always put your own safety before the safety of your pets.